 Make sure you arrive early!
 Chichen Itza gets extremely crowded in the afternoon!
 Admission is $180 pesos which includes an evening light and sound show where the acoustics of the ruins and serpent shape shadow on El Castillo can be seen.

-Ek Balam is a lesser known site not too far from Chichen Itza.
+Ek Balam is a lesser-known Mayan Ruins on the Yucatan site not too far from Chichen Itza.
 It is also a newer site in regards to tourism, archeologist only started restoration in 1997.
 So far, only the center of the site has been excavated so new discoveries are being made with more to come.

 The site is rather small and with its relatively new presence on the tourism circuit, crowds are rarely an issue.
 When you visit, chances are it will feel like you are getting a private tour of the grounds.
 The site is anything but new though as with any ancient Mayan ruins